kehessen/Icarus/README.md

 # [Icarus](https://github.com/kehessen/Icarus/releases/latest)

-A Minecraft Plugin focused on adding some fun combat mechanics.
+A Minecraft Plugin focused on adding some fun combat mechanics.\
+It relies on a custom resource pack for custom sounds (fow now just the lock-on sound for the turret).

 ### Bombs:
   - Craft 50kg, 100kg and Hydrogen Bombs to attack enemy teams in the air